kdonnay/meltt/README.md

 -   License: LGPL-3
 -   Get citation information for `meltt` in R using `citation(package = 'meltt')`
 -   CRAN: <https://cran.r-project.org/package=meltt>
--   Check out our forthcoming article in the [Journal of Conflict Resolution](https://www.google.com/search?q=journal+of+conflict+resolution&oq=Journal+of+con&aqs=chrome.1.69i57j0l2j69i65j0l2.8015j0j7&sourceid=chrome&ie=UTF-8) for more details on the algorithm, its functionality, and applied applications.
+-   Check out our forthcoming article in the [Journal of Conflict Resolution](https://www.google.com/search?q=journal+of+conflict+resolution&oq=Journal+of+con&aqs=chrome.1.69i57j0l2j69i65j0l2.8015j0j7&sourceid=chrome&ie=UTF-8) for more details on the algorithm, its functionality, and applications to conflict research.